sagemath/trac_to_gh/Issue 7143.md

 # Issue 7143: We must check if the version of 'make' found is gnu 'make'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7143

 Original creator: drkirkby